Skip to main content

 For example, you might provide microloans to entrepreneurs in underprivileged communities or invest in a company that consistently innovates solutions for more sustainable farming.

-As you dig deeper into the world of impact investing, you'll likely come across other terms like socially responsible investing (SRI) and environmental, social, and governance (ESG) investing.
-You may also encounter the terms ethical investing or sustainable investing.
+As you dig deeper into the world of impact investing, you'll likely come across other terms like ethical investing or sustainable investing.
+You’ll also hear about popular frameworks that impact investors use when deciding what they want to invest in:

 These terms have typically been used synonymously and represent a similar idea—using capital to generate a positive impact somewhere in the world.
-However, we're seeing a new trend in the world of impact investing—impact investing is starting to distinguish itself from ESG investing in particular, as ESG investing considers a broad spectrum of non-specific risk factors in decision-making while impact investing emphasizes clear and tangible results, like advancing income equality.
+However, impact investing is starting to distinguish itself from ESG investing in particular, as ESG investing considers a broad spectrum of non-specific risk factors in decision-making while impact investing emphasizes clear and tangible results, like advancing income equality.

 Who Participates in Impact Investing?